 - PSYCHOLOGY-BASED SUPPORT: we can support clients tackling a wide range of business problems with our unique expertise in Research, Psychology, Human Factors and Product Development.
 This ranges from designing work systems to promotoe behaviours, assessing impact to product design support.

 In a 2018 client survey we asked how our games compared to traditional powerpoint training.

 Percentage of people who found our games Grand Prix and Fill It Up more enjoyable than traditional powerpoint training. (n=128)

 Percentage of people who found they gained more learning from our games Grand Prix and Fill It Up over traditional powerpoint training. (n=76)

-Although there is debate around the percentages, it is generally accepted that people retain more information when they experience and get actively involved in something rather than just passively hearing or seeing something (see the Cone of Experience by Edgar Dale).
+It is generally accepted that people retain more information when they experience and get actively involved in something rather than just passively hearing or seeing something (see the Cone of Experience by Edgar Dale below).
 Our games fully engage participants in a fun activity but with rules and events that elicit the key learning objectives.
 We believe that this method of training will significantly enhance the amount participants retain.